Beaverton Swim Center

 Specialized Aquatic Instruction (formerly Developmentally Delayed & Physically Limited Swimming)

-This is an instruction program for all ages and abilities.
+This is a swimming instruction program for individuals who are not able to participate in group lessons.
+Open to all ages and abilities.
+Some participants have cognitive delays or are in the autism spectrum.
 Staff and volunteers work with participants one-on-one.
 ADA water entry lift available.

 Prerequisite: 25 yards front crawl and 25 yards backstroke.
 All ages welcome.

 Levels 1 and 2: This beginning class is designed to teach basic diving postures and positions and elementary jumps and dives.

 Levels 3 and 4: Intermediate class for continuing divers.
 Skills taught include forward approach, additional back and front dives and beginning somersaults.